 A company fails to file payroll tax returns and/or pay over trust fund taxes.
 The IRS goes after all responsible persons and also assesses a “trust fund” penalty equal to 100% of the total tax liability.
 We want to help!
-It is possible to design a defense that make the individual responsible for only the “trust fund” portion (the money withheld from the employees) and not 100% of the payroll taxes.
+It is possible to design a defense that makes the individual responsible for only the “trust fund” portion (the money withheld from the employees) and not 100% of the payroll taxes.

 Filing false payroll tax returns

-Understating the amount of wages paid by company in order to minimize the company’s tax bill.
+Understating the amount of wages paid by the company in order to minimize the company’s tax bill.
 Again, this may cause multiple criminal and civil allegations from multiple enforcement agencies.

 When the company and/or individual[s] continue the criminal and civil wrongdoing.
 Every wrong act makes the allegations worse, and one of the factors considered in sentencing is the amount of loss to the government: the larger the loss to the government, the more prison time.